 If you’re reading this blog, you’re probably interested in being an extraordinary individual, and I feel like helping you with that goal.
 I have by no means achieved all of my goals, but I have achieved all of the major goals I set for myself at this age.
-I matched my dream specialty (dermatology) at my dream program.
-I have the most wonderful life partner a girl could ask for and a tribe of amazing, inspiring friends who make me laugh and push me to achieve great things everyday.
 Consider me your middle management adviser.
 Related: The 5 people you should have in your inner circle for success.

 How to be successful: